paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### PlayMode Test Runner Support

-Askowl Custom Assets have tests for Unity editor PlayMode test-runner.
-Because this is the core Askowl unity package, it includes the rudimentary support for testing.
+Able includes only the rudimentary support for testing.
 See the Askowl TestAutomator package for more exhaustive support.

 ### PlayModeController

-PlayModeController is a base class of protected methods used to control actions in the game.
+PlayModeController is a base class used to control actions in the game.
 Most of the methods run in Coroutines so that control code can wait for them to complete.
 It uses by *PlayModeTests* and *RemoteControl* classes.

 #### Scene